 Kids get car sick.
-Cleaning vomit from the back seat is part of every new parent’s on-going indoctrination.
+Cleaning vomit from the back seat is part of every new parent’s indoctrination.
 But when adults start getting woozy every time they run a quick errand, you have to wonder about the cause.
 Is it car sickness or the constant barrage of bad radio advertising that makes you want to throw up?

 Thankfully, auto engineers have devised a cure.